CLSherrod/clsherrod.github.io/_posts/2026-04-19-unplug-edited.md

 date: 2026-04-19
 permalink: /unplug-course-update/

-description: "Watch Christopher Sherrod’s new video on finishing his upcoming _Unplug_ course, along with practical thoughts on reducing EMFs at work by measuring your space, testing where you sit, and charging devices away from your body."
+description: "Watch Christopher Sherrod’s video on finishing _Unplug_, along with practical thoughts on reducing EMF exposure at work by measuring your space, testing where you sit, and charging devices away from your body."
-excerpt: "Christopher Sherrod shares an update on finishing his upcoming _Unplug_ course and offers simple, practical advice for reducing EMFs at work, including using an EMF meter and creating a charging area away from your body."
+excerpt: "Christopher Sherrod shares an update on finishing _Unplug_ and offers simple, practical advice for reducing EMF exposure at work, including using an EMF meter and creating a charging area away from your body."
-preview: "I finished editing my upcoming _Unplug_ course and recorded a new video about that process, along with a few practical thoughts on reducing EMFs at work.
+preview: "I finished editing _Unplug_ and recorded a new video about that process, along with a few practical thoughts on reducing EMF exposure at work.
 If you spend long hours around devices, it helps to stop guessing and start measuring."
 tagline: "A few thoughts on finishing, testing, and reducing EMFs at work."

 post_type: news